 “NO,” Vicky and Kyle shouted in unison.

-Kyle gunned the engine.
-Soon they were racing through the shops at nearly 75 miles an hour.
-It was not often that the entire store was empty.
-Yellow lights embedded in the floor flashed out paths to the nearest emergency bunker.
-As they passed though Jackets and Armor, Vicky snatched a men’s suit jacket off a passing rack and slide into it.
+Kyle groaned and gunned the engine.
+Soon they were racing through the rarely deserted hallways at nearly 75 miles an hour.
+Vicky snatched a men’s suit jacket off a passing rack outside of Jackets and Armor and slid into it.

-“It’s rated for high velocity impacts and doesn’t wrinkle,” she answered Avera’s curious gaze.
-Then went back to loading the sniper rifle in the back seat.
+“It’s rated for high-velocity impacts and doesn’t wrinkle,” she answered Avera’s curious gaze.
+She loaded another glowing castor into the magazine chamber for the Springer.

-They sailed through Doors and Sabers and drove up the down escalator to the fourth floor.
+They sailed through Doors and Sabers and drove up the down escalator to the fifth floor.
 They stopped at Desks and Grenades and piled out.
 Avera ran towards the wall and punched a large red button that said ‘Do Not Push.’
 The ceiling rumbled and split down the middle.
-Slowly it revealed sky full of low heavy clouds.
+Pulling back, it revealed sky full of low dense clouds.

 “Hand me the glass.”